afuller87/ELMS/README.md

 ## Stretch Goals
 ### Future enhancements:
-- **Advanced Analytics:** For teachers to track detailed student progress and engagement.
+- **Advanced Analytics:** For teachers to track detailed student progress and login history.
 - **Interactive Forums:** To foster community discussions among students and teachers.
 - **Mobile Application:** Develop a mobile app version of ELMS for greater accessibility.
 - **Gamification:** Introduce gamified elements like badges and leaderboards to enhance student engagement.